Brooklyn basement explosion leaves at least 3 seriously injured, FDNY says

 "Very significant damage.
 Windows that were blown out.
 The back, the structural part of the building actually is damaged and blown out as well.
 Very significant type of explosion," he said.

-Currao said the two occupancies that are attached to the home where the explosion occurred have been evacuated as a precaution and utilities have been shut off for the entire street.
+Currao said the two occupancies that are attached to the home where the explosion occurred have been evacuated as a precaution and gas has been shut off for four buildings on the block.

+The fire chief also said they've requested the buildings department to investigate the integrity of the buildings as firefighters have identified concerns.